mofada/ComposePuppyAdoption/README.md

 ## :scroll: Description
 <!--- Describe your app in one or two sentences -->
-A pet adoption procedure, I feel pretty good about myself
+A pet adoption procedure by [Jetpack Compose](https://developer.android.com/jetpack/compose), I feel pretty good about myself
+- List of dogs and pets that can be adopted
+- Click on each pet to enter the pet details page
+- There is a `call` button in the lower right corner of the pet, click to make a call to contact the pet owner (the call function is not yet implemented, this is just a `Snack`)
+- Click back on the title bar to return to the list again

 ## :bulb: Motivation and Context
 <!--- Optionally point readers to interesting parts of your submission. -->